Rosalind Franklin Fellowship at the Faculty of Law (1.0 fte)

 Within the research programme Public Trust, Public Law, (the functioning of) administrative and constitutional law is studied from both a legal and an empirical perspective.
 A significant part of the research is multidisciplinary in nature.
 The programme unites scholars from various fields, such as social security law, environmental law, (European) financial services law and migration law.
 The field of migration law is studied from an international and European as well as from a Dutch perspective.
 In the programme research is done in the field of migration law with cross-overs to health law and social security law.
 There are also several PhD projects enrolled in this programme.
 Several reputed scholars are working in the programme, like Gijsbert Vonk (email@example.com) who studies social security law with a link to migration issues, Viola Bex-Reimert (firstname.lastname@example.org), specialized on refugee and asylum law and Brigit Toebes (email@example.com), a RFF fellow who studies international law and human rights with a specialization on international health law.
 We would welcome further research ideas to strengthen the current already excellent research profile.

-• PhD degree for at least 3 years on reference date 1 February 2017
+• PhD degree for, preferable, at least 3 years on reference date 1 February 2017

 • exemplary research record in the area of European and Comparative Public Law demonstrated by publications in international top journals and/or in peer-reviewed books